 Also, remember that many Swiss banks do not serve U.S. customers at all.
 Your offs are better at a private bank, but private banks also tend to have more rigorous requirements for the applicants.
 They can also charge higher fees for their additional secrecy, protection, and main benefits.

 Which are the top Swiss bank accounts out there?

-Are you looking to open an account at a Swiss bank?
+Are you looking to open an account in Switzerland?
 Many Swiss banks do not accept applicants from the U.S., but there are exceptions to this rule.
-If you want the security of a Swiss bank for your wealth management, here are your top contenders.
+Remember, one must know the basic requirements and main benefits to open a bank account in Switzerland.
+If you want the security of banks in Switzerland for your wealth management, here are your top contenders.